-To check this, we apply the Smith decomposition procedure (see the details of the calculation in the SM).
+To check this, we apply the Smith decomposition procedure as in the previous cases.
 For Sn we use the valence electronic configuration $5s^2 5p^2$ and for S we employ $3s^2 3p^4$.
 The symmetry data vector is

 And the valid solutions are